indrayam/nerd-notes/gcloud.md

 ...
 ...

+# To get authenticated
+gloud init
+OR
+gcloud init --console-only

 ## Getting help for a sub-command (for example: Here's how you get help for "config" sub-command)
 gcloud config --help